-While FAFSA can be a challenge to fill out, it is your only gateway to federal grants and loans, as well as some state grants and scholarships, so it’s definitely worth putting in the time.
+Luckily, there is no separate application to receive the Pell Grant.
+You apply when you fill out the FAFSA (Free Application for Federal Student Aid).
+Eligible students will automatically be given the opportunity to accept the Pell Grant after filling out the FAFSA.
+While FAFSA can be a challenge to fill out, it's your only gateway to federal grants and loans, as well as some state grants and scholarships, so it’s definitely worth putting in the time.

 We’ve created a free online guide to help you through the process.

-It’s important to be very aware of deadlines when it comes to the Pell Grant.
-Why?
-Because there’s more than meets the eye.
+It’s important to be very aware of deadlines when it comes to the Pell Grant — there’s more than meets the eye.

 Not so fast.

-States and individual schools may have earlier deadlines.
-For example, Pennsylvania has a deadline of August 1, 2017.
+Some states and individual schools have earlier deadlines.
+For example, Pennsylvania has a deadline of May 1, 2022.
 For a complete list of state deadlines, check out this page on the FAFSA website.

 And don’t forget to check with your prospective schools to find out what their deadlines are.
 Once they’ve allotted all of their Pell Grant money, you’re out of luck until the following year.

-How will I get the money from my Pell Grant?
+How will I receive the money from my Pell Grant?

 After you’re accepted into a college, you’ll receive a financial aid award letter based on your FAFSA application.
 That letter will contain info about Pell Grant awards.

 Then, the college will either pay you directly or disburse your Pell Grant funds to pay for tuition, fees, and room and board.
-If there is money left over after that, it will distributed to you to pay for books or other school expenses.
+If there's money left over after that, it will distributed to you to pay for books or other school expenses.

-What if the Pell Grant doesn’t pay enough?
+What if my Pell Grant doesn’t cover enough of my tuition?